 The development of a successful freelance career in the music industry, including the basics of running a one-person business, lifestyle considerations, personal and professional financial management, and the exploitation of potential income streams.
 Prerequisite: MUIN 1003 Intro to the Music Industry.
-Spring.
+Fall of even-numbered years.